10 Must-Haves While Choosing a Digital Adoption Platform (2023)

 First and foremost, digital empowerment paves the way for better and more efficient enterprises, improved business outcomes, and of course, a boost in company revenues.
 To quantify this, Gartner reveals that more than half of global CEOs, 56% to be exact, attest to the fact that digital improvements do indeed lead to increased revenue growth.

-However, in 2018, McKinsey also reported that only about 3% of digital transformation initiatives are entirely successful.
-These statistics are particularly grim, especially if your company is on the verge of a complete transition.
+However, in 2018, McKinsey also reported that only about 3% of digital transformation initiatives succeed.
+These statistics are bleak, especially if your company is on the verge of a complete transition.
+This is why organizations are investing in digital adoption platforms (DAP) to enable technology end-users with contextual guidance and real-time support.

 What are the key things to remember when buying a new digital adoption platform (DAP)?